 Probabilistic thinking is only a few centuries old, we have very little understanding on how most of our actions affect the long-term future, and prominent members of the effective altruism community have changed their minds on crucial considerations before.
 These are just three of the reasons that Will Macaskill urges effective altruists to embrace uncertainty, and not become too attached to present views.
 This talk was the closing talk for Effective Altruism Global 2018: San Francisco.
-A transcript is below, which we have lightly edited for clarity.*

 Thanks so much for an awesome conference.
 I think this may be my favorite EAG ever actually, and we have certain people to thank for that.
 So let's put a big round of applause for Katie, Amy, Julia, Barry, and Kerri did an awesome job.
 Thank you.